Eric Cain grew up in Sacramento, earned a degree in Anthropology from U.C. Santa Cruz and moved to Oregon in 1972.

 Kami began her broadcasting career in 1992 at CBS affiliate KTVL in Medford, Oregon, shooting, editing and reporting stories for a daily newscast.
 She has a B.A. in Broadcasting from Southern Oregon University, an M.A. in Writing from Portland State University, has studied in England and Germany, and worked in Belgium.

-As an amateur history buff and fifth generation Oregonian, she is delighted to be a part of the Oregon Experience team.
+As a history buff and fifth generation Oregonian, she is delighted to be a part of the Oregon Experience team.

 Nadine Jelsing came to OPB with more than twenty years experience working at television stations and production companies across the country.
 She got her start in television at KING-TV in Seattle.